Aimee-RTLNG/homie/README.md

-# homie
+# HOMIE
-Homepage with random picture and some widgets
+Homepage with a daily picture from an Unsplash collection () and some widgets : time and date, greetings, weather (WIP) ...

+Supposed to give be similar to Tabliss

+First project in Typescript

 https://aimee-rtlng.github.io/homie/